 As a tech-focused company working in the higher education sector, we’re experts at driving international students to our website.
-To find out how we help universities across the globe hit their overseas admissions targets, book a free, non-obligatory meeting now.

 In November 2020, Studee’s VP of University Services, Lucy Wigginton, Digital Marketing Lead Ewan Taylor-Gibson, and UX/UI designer, Tom Baker, shared some tips to help universities update, optimize, and increase international traffic to their websites.

 The higher education sector is facing a challenge unlike any other: Covid-19.
 Despite the unprecedented disruption, many international students are willing to delay their study abroad plans if in-person classes remain a future possibility.